Jon Gruden has resigned as head coach of the Las Vegas Raiders after reports of homophobic, racist and misogynistic emails

 A league source confirmed the accuracy of the Times' story to CNN.

 The emails were uncovered by the league and presented to NFL commissioner Roger Goodell last week, the source said.
-The league sent them to the Raiders and has actively been waiting for the team to review them with Gruden as it stated Friday night.
+The league said on Friday that it sent the emails to the Raiders and that it has been waiting for the team to review them with Gruden.

 On Friday, league spokesman Brian McCarthy said: "The email from Jon Gruden denigrating DeMaurice Smith is appalling, abhorrent and wholly contrary to the NFL's values.
 We condemn the statement and regret any harm that its publication may inflict on Mr. Smith or anyone else."